a6ftcruton/ruby-submissions/1407/07_self_directed_project/sutton_jim.markdown

 * What OAuth provider makes sense for this audience?

- Facebook or Twitter AND Google
+ Twitter \ Google (week 3 if time)

 * What Data.gov data or API will you use?

 -Google Maps API.
--Yelp API for quick querying of things like "park", "grocery", "bars".
+-Foursquare API for quick querying of things like "park", "grocery", "bars".
 -http://data.denvergov.org/dataset/city-and-county-of-denver-crime

 * Any other integrations?
 -possibly d3.js or Google Charts API for data comparison?

--heart of the app is ability to get lots of data for an address quickly -ability to compare is the next step

 ###Week 1:
 * Plan to have: